School of Theology and Christian Ministry

 B.S., 1992, West Virginia University

-Dr. Murphy began teaching in what was then the Division of Religion at Olivet Nazarene University in the fall of 1992.
+Dr. Murphy began teaching in what was then Olivet's Division of Religion in the fall of 1992.
 He brought with him training and experience from diverse disciplines encompassing science, education and religion.
 Currently, he teaches in the Department of Biblical Studies.

 While a student majoring in medical technology at West Virginia in 1972, he realized God’s call into full-time Christian service.
 He then transferred to Trevecca Nazarene College in Nashville, Tenn., where he completed a B.S. in biology with minors in chemistry and religion (1976).
 While at Trevecca, he also completed the course of study for secondary education, eventually culminating in West Virginia state certification for teaching grades 7-12.